Services Pricing Work Studio Team Blog Contact Start a project

 Long content does not excuse poor structure.

-Nielsen Norman Group’s classic work on how users read on the web found that people often scan rather than read word-for-word.
-Its guidance on chunking reinforces a practical principle: structure helps comprehension.
+Nielsen Norman Group’s classic research on how users read on the web found that people overwhelmingly scan rather than read word-for-word, moving in an F-shaped pattern down the left edge and across headings.
+Its guidance on chunking reinforces a practical principle: breaking content into structured, labeled units helps comprehension and recall.

 This does not mean every article must become shallow.
 It means depth needs handles: